 In fact, when departing Arran from Brodick to Ardrossan, we turned up 10 minutes before the check-in closure.
 I felt a spark of joy well inside me as if we had beat the system.
-But then we had to wait for OVER AN HOUR because there was delay to the arrival of our boat from the other side 🤦♀️.
+But then we had to wait for OVER AN HOUR because there was a delay to the arrival of our boat from the other side 🤦♀️.

 My First Time Driving Onto A Ferry.
 What Could Go Wrong?

-It was first time taking the car on a ferry, and I was a little bit nervous!
+It was my first time taking the car on a ferry, and I was a little bit nervous!
 Luckily, there were many people supervising to ensure that it all went well.
 There were, however, a few ‘bumps in the road’!

-Firstly, once we were on the ferry and parked, I realised that the guide hadn’t left enough room on my drivers side for me to get out.
+Firstly, once we were on the ferry and parked, I realised that the guide hadn’t left enough room on my driver’s side for me to get out.
 I was forced to climb over the handbrake and exit through the passenger door.

 Secondly, after we arrived in Brodick, we got back into the car to be ready to leave the ferry.
-Unfortunately I was one of the first on and had parked on a movable ramp that raised up and down.
+Unfortunately, I was one of the first on and had parked on a movable ramp that raised up and down.
 As it was lowered to allow us to drive off, the car almost slid off the edge of the ramp thanks to my dodgy handbrake!
 The man had to stop lowering it and instructed me to reverse backwards!

-We Packed A Breakfast Picnic.
+We Packed A Breakfast Picnic

-Encounters With Fellow Passengers.
+Encounters With Fellow Passengers

-While we had our breakfast, nearby to us was a small family of four who had the same idea.
-The two small children were dressed in fleece cotton pyjamas and dressing gowns as if they had been pulled right from their bed.
+While we had our breakfast, nearby us was a small family of four who had the same idea.
+The two small children were dressed in fleece cotton pyjamas and dressing gowns as if they had been pulled right from their beds.
 They huddled around a small table tucking into their little plastic bowls with little plastic spoons to match.
 I meet the mother’s eyes and we smiled at each other.

 At the tables opposite, there was a party of around 20 golfers clad in plaid trews and golf hats.
 They were being loud and obnoxious while downing cans of Carling.
 It was 7:30 in the morning!